MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ### Azure CLI

-When using the Azure CLI to submit a program, add the `--target-capability` parameter with the value `AdaptiveExecution`.
+When using the Azure CLI to submit a job, add the `--target-capability` parameter with the value `AdaptiveExecution`.

 ```azurecli
 az quantum job submit --target-capability AdaptiveExecution --target-id quantinuum.sim.h1-1e --job-name IterativePhaseEstimation --shots 100 --output table